geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-23/meeting-transcript.md

 I think things are moving in the right direction.
 And yeah, the buffer thing was just, like, make sure that it's documented.
 I totally understand why it's there.
-You need to figure out which tensor is mapped to which UOPs, and right now, buffer UOPs need done to do that.
+You need to figure out which tensor is mapped to which UOps, and right now, buffer UOps need done to do that.
 And it's not the worst solution, and it might even end up being some variant of what we end up with, so.
-You can also imagine a rewrite that happens before scheduling that does things like constant folding and then reapplies those UOPs to the tensors.
+You can also imagine a rewrite that happens before scheduling that does things like constant folding and then reapplies those UOps to the tensors.
 That's an option.
 Like it doesn't do any realization.
-It just does simplification and then sets the tensors to the simplified UOPs.
+It just does simplification and then sets the tensors to the simplified UOps.
-But that's like a UOP tracking rewrite that you can then scatter them to all the tensors.
+But that's like a UOp tracking rewrite that you can then scatter them to all the tensors.
 And I think I talked about this a little bit.
 You also have to think about children on the graph too.
 So you'll have to explore the whole graph, run the simplification rule, track them, put them back in the tensors.